German weather service says storm generated 3 tornadoes

 BERLIN (AP) — A storm that swept across parts of Germany generated three tornadoes, the country’s weather service said Saturday.
-More than 40 people were injured in one western city.
+One of them left a trail of destruction and more than 40 people injured in a western city.

 Meteorologists had warned of heavy rainfall, hail and strong gusts of wind in western and central Germany on Friday, and people in the western state of North Rhine-Westphalia were advised to stay home.
 Storms on Thursday had already disrupted traffic, uprooted trees that toppled onto rail tracks and roads, and flooded hundreds of basements in western Germany.